borisdayma/docs/docs/started.md

 sidebar_label: Getting Started
 ---

-## Overview

-`wandb` is a tool that helps track and visualize machine learning experiments.
+Our tool `wandb` helps you track and visualize machine learning experiments.
+We have features for:

-You can pronounce it w-and-b (as we originally intended), wand-b (because it's magic like a wand), or wan-db (because it saves things like a database).

-Specifically, `wandb` helps with:

 1. Tracking, saving and reproducing models.
 2. Visualizing results across models.
 3. Debugging and visualizing hardware performance issues.